-The result for the quarter is a Net loss of \$18,082 or a loss of \$0.000 per common share based on a weighted average number of 47,860,179 common shares outstanding.
-Management of the Company expects to maintain a controlled cost environment for the technology development projects described in ITEM 1- Company Profile.
+The result for the quarter is a Net loss of \$52,872 or a loss of \$0.001 per common share based on a weighted average number of 48,260,179 common shares outstanding.
+Management expects an increased pace of expenditures during 2014 in order to advance the intellectual property produced in its subsidiaries.
 Management of the Company is considering accessing capital markets to raise more funds to complement existing resources.
 Please see ITEM 6 - Liquidity for more information.